aboczek/hangman-cli/README.md

     </details>
     <br>

 15. Go to your github repositories and create new repo, call it whatever you like.
 Press **Create Repository** it will lead you to another page, and press **Gitpod** it should open workspace for you.
+ ***If you use VSCODE on your PC just open new workspace***
     <details><summary>Picture</summary>
     <img src="documentation/github-repo-2.png" alt="github"/>
     <img src="documentation/github-repo-3.png" alt="github"/>